Do It Yourself!

 - You can use it to share materials with learners, or to make interactive tasks.

 - When you’ve made your Padlet, add a link to it to the comments section.

 Here’s an example of a Padlet board about digital resources from Cambridge English.

 If it’s not possible to make your Padlet, you can describe what you would put on your board and put the links to them in the comments.

-Here’s an idea for trying Quizlet.
+Here’s an idea for trying quizlet.
 Choose a group of 8-10 new vocabulary items.
-This could be words or phrases, for example, useful words you have learned on the course, with definitions.
+This could be words or phrases, for example, useful words you have learnt on the course, with definitions.
 Create a set by following the instructions here.

 When you’ve finished, share the link in the comments.
 If it’s not possible to make the Quizlet, you can describe what you would make in the comments.
 Try out each others’ games and make sure you like any which you enjoyed!

 © UCLES 2016